ChristophGreger/AlgoPage/README.md

 # Algorithm Visualizer

-A visulization of different algorithms using Python and Reflex.
+A visualization of different algorithms using Python and Reflex.

 ## Segments